 Plumb Bob Level

-The Plumb bob level, which we can also call a plummet, is a weight attached to the base of a string.
-You can use this tool to find a vertical reference, usually referred to as a plumb.
+The Plumb bob level, also known as a plummet, consists of a weight attached to the end of a string.
+This tool is used to establish a vertical reference, commonly known as a plumb.

 I-Beam Level